 Notes: The number of nodes for this experiment would be between 1 to 10 nodes, at each site, where 10 is the upper limit for this test plan.
 One possible configuration would be 10 nodes at La Serena and 10 nodes at NCSA, where each node would be responsible for 1/10 of the data stream.
 A question to explore is, how many nodes should be set up at SCL and NCSA in order to push traffic similar to what’s realistic for operations?

-We do not need to worry about phase 5 in the short term.
-Phase 5 is not expected to occur until well into the LSST Construction phase.
+We do not need to worry about phase 6 in the short term.
+Phase 6 is not expected to occur until well into the LSST Construction phase.
 After the start of construction is when results from phases 2 and 3 would have the most significance.
-Phase 3 proves that the network can provide what is necessary for operations.
-Phase 1 may commence prior to the start of construction.
+Phase 4 proves that the network can provide what is necessary for operations.
+Phases 1 and 2 may commence prior to the start of construction.

 Schedule to implement the End-to-end Test Plan